-Research Interests: History of Photography; South Asian Art and Visual Culture; Art and Activism; Global Modernism; Contemporary Art; Intellectual History of Art; Art Historiography; Postcolonial Studies; Print History; History of Inter-Asian Connections
+Research Interests: Modern South Asian History; History of Photography; Global Modernism; Contemporary Art; Intellectual History of Art; Art Historiography; Postcolonial Studies

-Professor Roychoduhuri received her PhD in South Asian Languages and Civilizations from the University of Chicago and began her professional career at Nalanda University.
-Subsequently, she joined the Indian Institute of Technology Guwahati before joining Ahmedabad University.
-During her tenure at the IITG, she spent an academic year as Associate Research Scholar and Lecturer at Yale University.
+Professor Roychoduhuri received her PhD in South Asian Languages and Civilizations from The University of Chicago and held tenure-track and tenured positions at Nalanda University and the Indian Institute of Technology Guwahati and served as Associate Research Scholar and Lecturer at Yale University.

 Peer-reviewed journal articles